cjfarnold/oofppa/README.md

 • Hygiene – this is a daily task

 Success criteria
-• Allow the user to create a new habit
+• Allow the user to create a new habit - Done
-• Allow the user to update habit completed
+• Allow the user to update habit completed - Done
-• return the longest run streak for a given habit.
+• return the longest run streak for a given habit. - to Test
-• return a list of all currently tracked habits,
+• return a list of all currently tracked habits, - Done
-• return a list of all habits with the same periodicity,
+• return a list of all habits with the same periodicity, - WIP
 • return the longest run streak of all defined habits,
 • return the longest run streak for a given habit.